When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 You don't want to be the guy who's been captured by a mind virus.

-You want to be somebody who can stand back and and analyze what's right for them and then make the right choice.
+You want to be somebody who can stand back and analyze what's right for them and then make the right choice.

-But now you've got mainstream vanilla ass Republican senators talking about the need to build more masculine men and this and that.
+But now you've got mainstream vanilla-ass Republican senators talking about the need to build more masculine men and this and that.

 So our work is done here when it comes to that.

-I mean, I've been involved in the masculinity space or manosphere or whatever since 2009.
+I mean, I've been involved in the masculinity space or Manosphere or whatever since 2009.

-And now the things we talked about back then are literally on the floor of the Senate and in presidential races and coming out of the mouths of you know anchors on national television and whatnot.
+And now the things we talked about back then are literally on the floor of the Senate and in presidential races and coming out of the mouths of, you know, anchors on national television and whatnot.

-We we did our we did our work there.
+We did our work there.

 I'm one of those, right?